Northstar Line: Upgrades and planned extension to St. Cloud

-Pandemic and future
+Pandemic and termination

-After the onset of the COVID-19 pandemic, Metro Transit eliminated weekend service and special event service.
+In 2020, due to the Covid-19 pandemic, Metro Transit eliminated weekend service and special event service.
 Weekly trips dropped from 72 to 20.
-Ridership on the line was down 95% in August 2020 compared to before the pandemic.
+Ridership on the line was down 95% in August 2020 compared to levels before the pandemic.

-Lakeville's state representative, Jon Koznick, proposed shuttering Northstar operations in 2021 but that would require the repayment of $85 million in federal funds used to construct the project.
+Lakeville's state representative, Jon Koznick, proposed shuttering Northstar operations in 2021, but that would have required the repayment of $85 million in federal funds used to construct the project.
 The Republican-controlled Minnesota Senate proposed closing Northstar in the 2022 legislative session and included asking the federal government to not require the repayment of federal funds.

-Metro Transit and MnDOT in combination with three counties that Northstar operates in, Anoka County, Hennepin County, and Sherburne County, agreed to a master funding agreement in 2018 that covered operating expenses through 2022.
+Metro Transit and MnDOT in combination with three counties that Northstar operated in—Anoka County, Hennepin County, and Sherburne County—agreed to a master funding agreement in 2018 that covered operating expenses through 2022.
 Anoka County ceased paying their financial contribution by the second half of 2020.
 The county requested a reduced payment due to reduced ridership.
 By 2022, the county owed Metro Transit $7.9 million for operating expenses stretching from 2020 to 2022.
 Special event service to Minnesota Twins games was not offered in 2022 due to the funding issue.
 Northstar served 81,561 rides to 64 Minnesota Twins games in 2019.

 Anoka County ended up paying Metro Transit for 2020 and 2021 operating expenses after the 2021 bill was reduced from nearly $6 million to $1.95 million due to funds from BNSF and federal COVID relief bills.
 For the 2022 operating budget, Anoka County considered a $1.95 million payment to be their "full and final payment for 2022" despite Metro Transit requesting $4.6 million.
-Anoka County argued that they are paying the same amount from their 2021 bill for 2022 because the same amount of service is being offered while Metro Transit states it cannot increase service without covering the full operating costs of the line.
+Anoka County argued that they should pay the same amount in 2021 and 2022 because the same amount of service was being offered.
+Metro Transit stated it could not increase service without funds covering the full operating costs of the line.